pulijon/Sttcast/README.md

 # Rationale for sttcast.py

-STT (Speech To Text) technology is becoming increasily popular.
+STT (Speech To Text) technology is becoming increasyngly popular.
 Virtual assistants as Alexa, Siri, Cortana or Google are able to understand voice commands and operate accordingly.

-Every big cloud provider has APIs to transcribe voice to text.
+Every big cloud provider has its APIs to transcribe voice to text.
 Results are usually good.
 However if you want (as I do) to convert collections of podcasts to text (hundreds of hours), you must consider time and cost of the operation.

 There are open source projects as Vosk-Kaldi that may be of help in this task. **sttcast.py** makes use of its Python API to offline transcribe podcasts, downloaded as mp3 files.

+It is worth also mentioning OpenAI Whisper.
+It is a very interesting alternative although it is also more time consuming.
+In the near future, there would probably be an option to use that API in sttcast.

 # Requirements